Shoebill Stork

 Explore the diverse habitats of Queen Elizabeth National Park on our Uganda birding tours.
 From grasslands to wetlands, this park offers fantastic birding in Uganda.
 Expect to see a wide range of savanna and water birds on your Uganda bird safari here.
 Many Uganda birding tours include boat trips for exceptional water bird viewing.

-Is situated within the Albertine Rift, bounded to the northwest by the Semliki river, which runs along the Congolese border into lake Albert and to the east by the Fort Portal-Bundibugyo road.
-Discover unique Central African bird species on our Uganda birding tours to Semuliki National Park.
-This park offers a distinct birding in Uganda experience with its different ecosystem.
-Our specialized Uganda bird safari itineraries often include this gem for avid birders.
-For amateur birders, Semliki is not only certain to throw up a clutch of “lifers”- it also offers a faint but real possibility of a brand-new East African record like Congo Serpent-Eagle, Grey-Throated Rail, And Black-Throated Coucal.
-Only 53 mammal species occur and 11 species seen nowhere else in Uganda including Pygmy Antelope, Two Types of Flying Squirrels and Six Types of Bats, though the patchy look of the existing checklist (no nocturnal primates or small carnivores and only one species of duiker) suggest that it is far from complete.
+This park offers a distinct birding experience in Uganda, with its different ecosystems.
+Our specialized Uganda birding itineraries often include this gem for avid birders.
+For amateur birders, Semliki is not only sure to throw up a clutch of “lifers”- it also offers a faint but real possibility of a brand-new East African record like Congo Serpent-Eagle, Grey-Throated Rail, and Black-Throated Coucal.
+Only 53 mammal species occur, and 11 species are seen nowhere else in Uganda, including Pygmy Antelope, Two Types of Flying Squirrels, and Six Types of Bats, though the patchy look of the existing checklist (no nocturnal primates or small carnivores and only one species of duiker) suggest that it is far from complete.

 Experience fantastic Uganda birding along the Nile River in Murchison Falls National Park.
 Boat trips offer excellent opportunities to spot iconic species.
 Our Uganda birding tours here often combine wildlife viewing with exceptional avian encounters.

-Murchison falls with its spectacular water falls, prolific game and clutch of outstanding lodges is universally regarded as one of East Africa’s most compelling national parks.
-It lies at the core of the greater Murchison Falls Conservation Area, and famous of its world’s powerful falls being transformed into an explosive froth of thunderous falls as it funnels through a narrow cleft (just 6m wide!) in the Rift Valley Escarpment-is easily the most impressive site of its type in Africa.
+Travelers universally regard Murchison Falls as one of East Africa's most compelling national parks, with its spectacular waterfalls, prolific game, and outstanding lodges.
+It lies at the core of the greater Murchison Falls Conservation Area.
+It is famous for its world's mighty falls being transformed into an explosive froth of thunderous falls as it funnels through a narrow cleft (just 6m wide!) in the Rift Valley Escarpment, easily the most impressive site of its type in Africa.

-Kidepo’s long bird checklist is made even more impressive by the relatively smaller size of the park and the fact that as many as 100 of the birds listed are either dry-country spp, which with in Uganda are particularly confined to kidepo, or else northern or eastern spp, which have been noted elsewhere only in the north of Murchison falls national park or mountain elgon area.
-Raptors are particularly well represented: there are 56 spp in total of which the most commonly observed are Dark Chanting Goshawk, Pygmy Falcon, Tawny Eagle, Bataleur, etc.
+Kidepo’s long bird checklist is made even more impressive by the relatively smaller size of the park and the fact that as many as 100 of the birds listed are either dry-country species, which within Uganda are particularly confined to kidepo, or else northern or eastern spp, which have been noted elsewhere only in the north of Murchison falls national park or mountain Elgon area.
+Raptors thrive in the region, with 56 species in total.
+Birdwatchers commonly observe species like the Dark Chanting Goshawk, Pygmy Falcon, Tawny Eagle, and Bateleur.

-Lake Mburo National Park is a great spot for birdwatching, especially for acacia-loving bird species.
-It has around 320 recorded bird species, making it an ideal place to see birds like the African Grey Hornbill, Red-Headed Weaver, Greater Blue-Eared Starling, Little Bee-Eater, and Southern Ground Hornbill.
+Lake Mburo National Park is a great spot for birdwatching, especially for acacia-loving species.
+It has around 320 recorded bird species, making it ideal for seeing birds like the African Grey Hornbill, Red-Headed Weaver, Greater Blue-Eared Starling, Little Bee-Eater, and Southern Ground Hornbill.

 The park's swamps are especially important for bird lovers, as they are home to six rare papyrus species, including the Papyrus Gonolek, Blue-Headed Coucal, and the highly localized White-Winged and Papyrus Yellow Warblers—found nowhere else in Uganda!

-Lake Mburo National Park is home to a variety of wildlife, from zebras and buffaloes to barbets and warblers.
-But the park's surroundings are just as fascinating, as they are a stronghold for the impressive Ankole long-horned cattle.
-These cattle are closely linked to the Bahima people of Ankole, who, like the Maasai, have a deep cultural connection to their livestock.
+Lake Mburo National Park is home to various wildlife, from zebras and buffaloes to barbets and warblers.
+But the park's surroundings are just as fascinating.
+They are a stronghold for the impressive Ankole long-horned cattle, which are closely linked to the Bahima people of Ankole, who, like the Maasai, have a deep cultural connection to their livestock.

-Ankole cattle come in different colors, from rusty-yellow to black-and-white, but they are always recognizable by their long horns, short necks, and deep dewlaps.
-Visiting Lake Mburo offers not just incredible wildlife encounters but also a chance to experience the rich culture of the Bahima people.
+Ankole cattle come in different colors, from rusty yellow to black-and-white, but they are always recognizable by their long horns, short necks, and deep dewlaps.
+Visiting Lake Mburo offers incredible wildlife encounters and a chance to experience the rich culture of the Bahima people.

 For specific interests, we offer specialized Uganda birding tours: